 A climb to the top can take anything from 5 to 9 days depending on the route you choose, budget, time and sightseeing preferences.

 With a day trip, you can visit different attractions at the bottom of the mountain and spend your Christmas there.
-Below is the sample of the day activities you can do in Kilimanjaro;
+Below is a sample of activities you can do in Kilimanjaro on a day trip:

 And this is the most common Christmas celebration most travellers choose.

-With a lot of attractions included in a Northern Circuit, basing on your time, budget, and interest you may combine Tarangire national park, Lake Manyara national park, Ngorongoro Conservation and end your safari with Serengeti National park.
+With a lot of attractions included in the Northern Circuit, basing on your time, budget, and interest, you may combine Tarangire National Park, Lake Manyara National Park, and Ngorongoro Conservation, and end your safari with Serengeti National park.

-During this season, especially in the mid-December, wildlife viewing in these parks is magnificent and this might end up being your best ever Christmas celebration.
+During this season, especially in the mid-December, wildlife viewing in these parks is magnificent and this may contribute immensely to the best Christmas celebration for you.

-I am not going to claim that Zanzibar has all the best beaches in the world, but hey, it really has some.
+We are not going to claim that Zanzibar has all the best beaches in the world, but, it really has some.
 And those have been used by travelers year after year to celebrating their Christmases.

-If you’re going to celebrate Christmas in Zanzibar, you won’t be short of things to do and experience to make your Christmas enjoyable.
-You can choose;
+If you are going to celebrate Christmas in Zanzibar, you will not be short of things to do and experience to make your Christmas enjoyable.
+You can choose from:

-I am pretty sure now that you’d agree with me that there’s a normal Christmas out there in the world and then there’s Christmas in Tanzania.
+We are pretty sure now that you will agree with us that there is a normal Christmas out there in the world and then there is a special Christmas Celebration in Tanzania.

-Whatever experience you choose to celebrate your Christmas in Tanzania, I have a promise to you. ‘it is going to be an excellent experience, a lifetime experience that will always live with you’
+Whatever experience you choose to celebrate your Christmas in Tanzania, it is going to be an excellent choice of a lifetime experience!